Amarjit-ph/cheat/README.md

-# MOTHERSHIP OF ALL CHEAT SHEET
+# MOTHER OF ALL CHEAT SHEET
 Dev Hints - https://devhints.io/